rexim/rexim.me/posts/attempt-to-draw-something.md

 title: An Attempt to Draw Something
 author: rexim
 date: Thu, 13 Mar 2014 23:25:59 +0700
-description: Just a little try to draw something
+description: Just a little try to draw something.

 In the yesterday's evening I was trying to draw something.
 And that's what came out: